 - Climbing Kilimanjaro in January and February – They are the warmest month and you can expect a clear sky in the morning and evenings.

 - Climbing Kilimanjaro in March, April & May – The long rain starts at the end of March and continues through early June.
 Kilimanjaro Trekking in the rain is less enjoyable.

 - Climbing Kilimanjaro in June: This is the transition period from rainy to dry season.
 This month is much drier than March.

 - Climbing Kilimanjaro in July, August, September or October – From July till the end of October, conditions are generally colder but much drier than the previous months.

 - Climbing Kilimanjaro in November – The short rains start in the month of November and continues for a month.
-This is not considered as a good month to climb Mount Kilimanjaro as conditions can be very muddy, wet and slippery.
+This is not considered as a good month to climb Mount Kilimanjaro as conditions can be very muddy, wet, and slippery.

 - Climbing Kilimanjaro in December – The short rain continues but it will be good to climb during this month.

 - Climbing Kilimanjaro During Full Moon – During a full moon, climbing Kilimanjaro is beautiful indeed.
-The glaciers are lit up by the bright moon and views are absolutely stunning.
+The glaciers are lit up by the bright moon and the views are absolutely stunning.

 Picking for the wrong route can mean an unnecessarily difficult trek, a failed summit, or getting sick and/or injured.
 So it is necessary to compare the different elements that make each route unique.
 Before choosing any Route, you need to go through Pros and Cons for superb Kilimanjaro Climbing.
 So remember to pick the best Kilimanjaro Routes that is right for you!
 For more information visit us @ Jerry Tanzania Tours